Home >

 The Church teaches that God for Christ's sake imparts holiness:

-the doctrine of justification by faith alone derives from Luther's effort to correct the individualist turn of Catholic theology, and from his sensitivity to the overwhelming need of man to love himself in the world, as God had loved him. --Philip Rieff, The Triumph of the Therapeutic: Uses of Faith After Freud (1966) p.
-207
+the doctrine of justification by faith alone derives from Luther's effort to correct the individualist turn of Catholic theology, and from his sensitivity to the overwhelming need of man to love himself in the world, as God had loved him. --Philip Rieff

 In the west, identity politics began in earnest with the Reformation.
 Martin Luther argued that salvation could be achieved only through an inner state of faith, and attacked the Catholic emphasis on works--that is, exterior conformity to a set of social rules.
-The Reformation thus identified true religiosity as an individual's subjective state, dissociating inner identity from outer practice. --Francis Fukuyama, Identity and Migration, Prospect, February 2007
+The Reformation thus identified true religiosity as an individual's subjective state, dissociating inner identity from outer practice. --Francis Fukuyama

 Luther & Zwingli / Should be treated singly; / L hated the peasants, / Z the Real Presence. --W. H. Auden

-Address to the Christian Nobility of the German Nation (1520)
+To the Christian Nobility of the German Nation (An den christlichen Adel deutscher Nation, 1520)

 was written by Luther after his realization that the breach between him and the papal church was complete and likely to be permanent.
 He wrote as a patriotic German rather than as a churchman or theologian. --Robert B. Downs